 So there you have it!
 The ROLLO is the best shipping label printer for me and likely for you and your business.
 Get one and upgrade your shipping!

-The bummers: This machine can be difficult to set-up (especially on mac) and requires Brother brand labels (expensive).
+This machine can be difficult to set up (especially on mac) and requires Brother brand labels (expensive).
 However, there is lots of info available online to help you get going and the labels will still save you a ton of money over using ink!
 So if the WiFi connectivity and all-around print quality appeal to you then pick this one up today!

-While it’s not inspiring looking, I had to include this printer on the list because it is the best selling commercial label printer in the world.
-Maybe the reason that it’s so unremarkable is simply because it does one job and it does it very well.
+While it’s not inspiring looking, I had to include this printer on the list because it is the best-selling commercial label printer in the world.
+Maybe the reason that it’s so unremarkable is simply that it does one job and it does it very well.